-Coordinates Use the coordinates of the center of the intersection.
-Use satellite or aerial images to find the extent of the intersection by Error radius measuring the distance from the center to the furthest part of it.
+Use satellite or aerial images to find the extent of the intersection by measuring the distance from the center to the furthest part of it.
 If this is not possible, use the number of lanes of the larger of the two roads and multiply by 4 meters.
 If the locality is "near" the intersection, use half the distance to the nearest intersection or feature, whichever is less.